 American Graduate Day 2015 is a production of THIRTEEN Productions LLC in association with WNET.

-Reading Is Fundamental (RIF) delivers free books and literacy resources to children and families in underserved communities in the United States.
+Reading Is Fundamental delivers free books and literacy resources to children and families in economically disadvantaged communities in the United States.
 By giving children the opportunity to own a book, RIF inspires them to become lifelong readers and achieve their full potential.
-As the nation’s largest children’s literacy nonprofit, RIF has placed 410 million books in the hands of more than 39 million children since it was established in 1966.
-Learn more and help RIF provide books to kids who need them most, visit RIF.org
+RIF is leading the way to help minimize the summer learning slide through Read for Success, a proven program model aimed at elementary students to reduce summer reading loss and improve literacy proficiency all year long.
+As the nation’s largest children’s literacy nonprofit, RIF has placed 412 million books in the hands of more than 40 million children since it was established in 1966.
+To learn more and help provide books to kids who need them most, visit www.RIF.org.

 The Corporation for Public Broadcasting (CPB), a private, nonprofit corporation created by Congress in 1967, is the steward of the federal government's investment in public broadcasting.
 It helps support the operations of more than 1,400 locally-owned and -operated public television and radio stations nationwide, and is the largest single source of funding for research, technology, and program development for public radio, television and related online services.